Inflectra/rapise-documentation/docs/Guide/verify_object_properties.md

 ## Check Object Exists

-Since Rapise 6.6 the **Verify Object Properties** dialog shows `Exists` property.
-It adds [Global.DoWaitFor](../Libraries/Global.md#dowaitfor) action to the recording.
+Starting with Rapise 6.6, the **Verify Object Properties** dialog includes the `Exists` property.
+It adds a [Global.DoWaitFor](../Libraries/Global.md#dowaitfor) action to the recording.

 ## Check Object Visible

-Since Rapise 6.6 the **Verify Object Properties** dialog shows `Visible` property.
-It checks that the object is visible on screen.
+Starting with Rapise 6.6, the **Verify Object Properties** dialog includes the `Visible` property.
+This verifies that the object is visible on screen.

 ## See Also